oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/async-job/async-job.md

     ![Pretrained language detection](./images/pretrained-language-detection.png " ")

-7. **Specify job input data to run the job**: Choose the data type and bucket name in which the hotel dataset was uploaded in step 1 and from which the job will take input.
+7. **Specify job input data to run the job**: Choose the data type and bucket name in which the hotel.csv uploaded in step 1.

     ![job-input-data](./images/job-input-data-hotel.png " ")